Data as a Service (DaaS): What is it & How Will it Help You Scale?

 DaaS plays a key role in helping organisations detect and prevent fraud:

-It offers advanced data analytics that can identify suspicious activities and anomalies in real-time.
+It offers advanced data analytics to identify suspicious activities and anomalies in real-time.

 By using cloud-based solutions, businesses can easily access large volumes of transactional data and monitor patterns to spot irregularities quickly.